ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

       base

 -  the code changes must be covered by tests
 -  all self tests must pass.
-It is already a Landscape standard coding practice to write unit tests for every code change as well as have them all pass before commit. landscape-client has, as of version 1.0.23, 1469 individual test cases that cover the entire code base.
+Being a project that follows the TDD (Test Driven Development) model, any code change in Landscape (client or server) is covered by a test.
+The client part has, as of version 1.0.23, 1469 individual test cases that cover the entire code base.

 The above tests exercise the code changes and must be performed by a